Action #2209

 I think you can only do this by making an implicit assumption of the background ratio between On and Off regions.
 In the WSTAT formula you have the same mu-term (corrected by alpha) in the On and Off region.

-#8 Updated by Tibaldo Luigi over 6 years ago
+#8 Updated by Tibaldo Luigi about 7 years ago

 The main difference between CSTAT and WSTAT as far as I understand is that for CSTAT you need to assume a spectral shape for the background for both the On and Off regions, while for WSTAT you just assume the spectral shape is the same, and then the background rate in each spectral bin as a nuisance parameter that you profile over in the likelihood computation.